-In 2013, Bayer CropScience invested €857 million (2012: €779 million) in research and development, which was 26.9% of R&D spending in the Bayer Group and equivalent to 9.7% (2012: 9.3%) of CropScience sales.
+In 2014, Bayer CropScience invested €974 million (2013: €861 million) in research and development, which was 27.3 percent of R&D spending in the Bayer Group and equivalent to 10.3 percent (2013: 9.7 percent) of CropScience sales.

 With many crops, such as vegetables, major success can be achieved using conventional plant breeding methods.
 As vegetables are mostly intended to be marketed and eaten fresh, merchants and consumers have particularly strict requirements regarding their appearance, nutrient content, taste and shelf life.
 We are launching a succession of new vegetable seed varieties that satisfy these requirements.

 Our integrated product pipeline for crop protection and seed technology contains a total of 25 individual projects, along with numerous new seed varieties and improved products that have estimated launch dates between 2011 and 2016.
 We believe these products have a combined peak sales potential of more than €4 billion.
 In Crop Protection, we plan to have launched around 10 products by the end of this period.
 In our Seeds business, we plan to bring some 15 projects to market for the broad-acre crops of cotton, oilseed rape/canola, rice, wheat and soybeans, along with several hundred new vegetable varieties, over the same period.